-Trekking in Nepal today is completely different from that of the 1960s.
+Trekking in Nepal today has a completely different scenario from that of the sixties.
 The main trekking areas, National Parks and Conservation Areas accommodate lodges and teahouses where trekkers not only find food and accommodation but also have opportunities to meet other trekkers and locals.
-The majority of the trails are well maintained and in many cases are sign-posted.
+You will notice the well maintained and sign posted trails in most of the trekking destinations.
 The lodges have facilities for charging batteries and the larger villages often have email facilities.
 Although the popular treks in Kanchenjunga, Everest, Manaslu and Annapurna provide accommodation, the less frequented treks even in those areas and in other areas west of Annapurna will generally require camping support.
-Trekkers can find a trail for any time of year.
-The southern areas of Nepal receive higher levels of precipitation.
-However, some routes along the Great Himalayan Trails lie in the rain shadow, a dry area on the leeward side of a mountains namely Mustang to the north of Annapurna and Manaslu, Dolpo to the north of Dhaulagiri and the far west of Nepal to the north of Saipal Himal.
-Post monsoon the weather tends to be clearer.
-Winter is good but colder with shorter days and spring can be affected by seasonal rain and snow storms.
-Summer is short and is quickly followed by the monsoons.
+You can simply find a trail all the year round.
+Higher levels of precipitation can be found in the southern regions of Nepal.
+However, some routes along the Great Himalayan Trails lie in the rain shadow, a dry area on the leeward side of a mountains.
+The rainshadow areas include the northern parts of Mustang, Dolpo where Mt.
+Annapurna, Mt.
+Manaslu, Mt.
+Dhaulagiri and Mt.
+Saipal directly assist to make them the rainshadow regions.
+Post monsoon, the weather tends to be clearer.
+Although winter is good, it is colder and has shorter days and seasonal rain and snow storms affect the spring whereas summer is short and it heralds the monsoons.

 The length, the difficulty and timing of the treks vary greatly and therefore transportation becomes a problem and often involves at least two journeys made on domestic scheduled flights.
 Domestic flights are generally scheduled early in the morning.
 In case two domestic flights are required, appropriate timing should be allowed from your part.
-The majority of visitors to Nepal come via Tribhuvan International Airport in Kathmandu.
-It is in Kathmandu that trekkers need to acquire their permits and other documentation, either from a trekking agent or from the appropriate offices.
-These documents will be checked along the trekking route.
-For those with little time to spend in Nepal, there are half-day hikes from Kathmandu to witness breathtaking Himalayan views.
+The majority of visitors to Nepal come via Tribhuvan International Airport in Kathmandu where they need to acquire their permits and other documentation either from a trekking agent or from the concerned offices.
+Trekkers have to show these documents along the trekking routes.
+If you have limited time to spend in Nepal, you can opt for the half-day hikes from Kathmandu for sightseeing the splendid views of the Himalayas.
 The treks over stunning Himalayas and challenging mountain passes consume a week or more for completion.